College of Liberal Arts & Social Sciences > Academics > History > Student Resources > Advising FAQ > Liberal Studies Program

 For further guidance on internships, please go to the Career Center and access the relevant portion of their website.

 Internship courses offer students, through the integration of academic coursework with workplace experiences, the opportunity to gain work-related skills and knowledge of career possibilities.
-Students who wish to participate in the University Internship Program (UIP) can enroll in one of the UIP courses listed on the program's website.
+Students who wish to participate in Career & Life Design (CLD) can enroll in one of the UIP courses listed on the program's website.

 Please note that internships must be arranged in advance, at least one term before the internship and internship-related course are scheduled to begin.

 To get internship credit that satisfies the "Experiential Learning" or EL requirement, students need to take an internship-linked DePaul course.
 Most of these are offered through the Career Center.
-For further information, students should consult the University Internship course listings, or speak to someone in the Career Center.
+For further information, students should consult the Career & Life Design (CLD) course listings, or speak to someone in the Career Center.

 The following information is found on the Liberal Studies Website:

 A liberal studies capstone course can meet both major field and liberal studies requirements.
 Students who complete one course to fulfill both major field credit and liberal studies credit, will complete an additional domain elective (from outside the major).
-The third language course of the modern language option can fulfill this domain elective.
+The third language course of the language for liberal studies option can fulfill this domain elective.

 Because the course is offered through the major field department, students must receive a grade of C- or better in this course.